CuyZ/Valinor/docs/pages/serialization/extending-normalizer.md

 A transformer can be a callable (function, closure or a class implementing the `__invoke()` method), or an attribute that can target a class or a property.

-!!! note
-    You can find common examples of transformers in the [next chapter](common-transformers-examples.md).

 ## Callable transformers

 A callable transformer must declare at least one argument, for which the type